codegoalie/blog/content/post/2013-03-16-ruby-auto-responder-for-postfix-slash-vmail.markdown

 ---
-layout: post
-title: "Ruby Auto-Responder for Postfix/Vmail"
-date: 2011-02-15
-comments: true
 categories:
 - HowTo
 - Self-Reference
+comments: true
+date: 2011-02-15
+layout: post
+title: Ruby Auto-Responder for Postfix/Vmail
 ---

 Not knowing perl, I set out to write my own script in Ruby to send auto-responses from e-mail addresses setup in a vmail folder structure.
 You don't need to use postfix, just have the 'new' folder where new messages are stored.